What is Zollinger-Ellison syndrome?

 Zollinger-Ellison syndrome (ZES) is a rare digestive disorder.
-If you have ZES, you likely have one or more tumors in your duodenum (the first part of the small intestine), the pancreas, or both organs.
+If you have ZES, you likely have one or more tumors in the first part of the small intestine, the pancreas, or both.
 These tumors, called gastrinomas, release the hormone gastrin.
-This causes the stomach to release too much gastric acid, used to break down food.
-The extra acid can cause painful peptic ulcers inside the lining of your stomach and intestine.
-While gastrinoma tumors do cause health problems, they are typically benign (noncancerous) tumors.
+This causes the stomach to release too much acid.
+Stomach acid is needed to break down food.
+But, too much acid can cause painful peptic ulcers inside the lining of your stomach and intestine.
+While gastrinoma tumors do cause health problems, they are typically not cancerous tumors.

 The symptoms of ZES are similar to those of other ulcers.
 They include:

 - Abdominal pain, sometimes burning in nature

 - Severe heartburn (GERD or gastroesophageal reflux disease)

 - Intestinal bleeding (such as black or tarry stool, or blood in the stool)